• Skip to primary navigation

 • If you’re going to eat the dark bark by yourself, you can store it in a sealed container in the fridge for up to a week.

-• For those of you gifting the candy, divide the jagged bark into four decorative bags (I like packing them in these fold-over lined bakery bags, cellophane bags, and kraft bags), and seal them with some stickers for good measure.
+• For those of you gifting the candy, divide the jagged bark into four decorative bags and seal them with some stickers for good measure.

 • Want to print out some of the Nom Nom Coco-Nutty Dark Bark stickers for yourself?
 I have downloads available for free!
 If you want to buy pre-cut 2.5-inch circular Avery labels, download the sticker template here.
 On the other hand, if you want to cut ’em out yourself, use this template instead.
 (Note: These are two different templates, so choose wisely!)